shorepine/tulipcc/docs/tulip_merge.md

 # Merging in Micropython and ESP-IDF guide

 This is a very informal guide to making Tulip CC work with clean copies of Micropython and ESP-IDF.
 You should never need to do this work, unless you're interested in getting Tulip to run on a version of ESP-IDF or Micropython that we haven't supported yet.
-These are my notes from doing the work in May 2023 after upgrading to newer versions of MP and ESP-IDF (last updated a year ago!)
+These are my notes from doing the work in May 2023 after upgrading to newer versions of MP and ESP-IDF (last updated May 2022!)

+Can you help?
+I'd **love** to make this process easier, and act less like a "fork" of MP.
+I don't know the best way to do this, so any help is quite welcome.

 ## Start with Desktop